Timerix22/cbuild/README.md

 make
 ```

-You can create your own default config.
+You should create your own default config.
 Put it in project directory and name default.config